-CASA – the Committee to House the Bay Area – convenes a diverse, multi-sector set of partners in the Bay Area to identify and act upon game-changing regional solutions to the Bay Area’s chronic housing affordability challenges.
+CASA – the Committee to House the Bay Area – convened a diverse, multi-sector set of partners in the Bay Area to identify and act upon game-changing regional solutions to the Bay Area’s chronic housing affordability challenges.

-CASA includes leaders from across the Bay Area who in late 2018 developed consensus around a 10-point set of recommendations known as the CASA Compact designed to (1) increase housing production at all levels of affordability, (2) preserve existing affordable housing, and (3) protect vulnerable populations from housing instability and displacement.
+CASA included leaders from across the Bay Area who in late 2018 developed consensus around a 10-point set of recommendations known as the CASA Compact designed to (1) increase housing production at all levels of affordability, (2) preserve existing affordable housing, and (3) protect vulnerable populations from housing instability and displacement.

 Development of the CASA Compact was led by three Co-Chairs (Fred Blackwell, Leslye Corsiglia and Michael Covarrubias), and Steve Heminger, then-Executive Director of the Metropolitan Transportation Commission.
 Structured around a Steering Committee and Technical Committee composed of elected officials, thought leaders and policy experts from across the region, the CASA effort was supported and staffed by MTC and a team of consultants.
 Learn more about CASA's members and leadership.